-a.
+b.
 Communication with UCPS Students

 In order to maintain a professional and appropriate relationship with students, employees shall not communicate with students who are currently enrolled in schools on personal social media sites.
 UCPS employees' communication with UCPS students via personal social media is subject to the following exceptions: (a) communication with relatives or friends and (b) if an emergency situation requires such communication, in which case the employee should notify his/her supervisor of the contact as soon as possible.
+Employees shall not knowingly allow students access to their personal social media sites that discuss or portray sex, nudity, alcohol, or drug use or other behaviors associated with the employees' private lives that would be inappropriate to discuss with a student at school.

-- 4. Any postings, on professional or personal social media sites, of the following nature are prohibited: - Creates a harassing, demeaning, or hostile working environment for any employee. - Disrupts the smooth and orderly flow of work, or the delivery of services to the staff or students. - Harms the goodwill and reputation of staff, students or the community at large. - Erodes the public's confidence in the district. - Involves any kind of criminal activity or harms the rights of others, may result in criminal prosecution or civil liability to those harmed, or both.
+- 4. Any postings, on district, professional or personal social media sites, of the following nature are prohibited: - Creates a harassing, demeaning, or hostile working environment for any employee. - Disrupts the smooth and orderly flow of work, or the delivery of services to the staff or students. - Harms the goodwill and reputation of staff, students or the community at large. - Erodes the public's confidence in the district. - Involves any kind of criminal activity or harms the rights of others, may result in criminal prosecution or civil liability to those harmed, or both.